spacer Glenn Shafer - www.glennshafer.com graph art

 112. Game-Theoretic Statistics and Safe Anytime-Valid Inference (with Aaditya Ramdas, Peter Grünwald, and Vladimir Vovk), Statistical Science, 38(4):576–601, 2023.

 113. Improving data analysis by testing by betting: Optional continuation and descriptive statistics.
 The New England Journal of Statistics in Data Science.
-To appear in 2024.
+2(2):215-228.
+2024.
 Prepublication version.

 114. How the game-theoretic foundation for probability resolves the Bayesian vs. frequentist standoff.
 Handbook on Bayesian, Fiducial and Frequentist (BFF) Inferences, edited by Jim Berger, Xiao-Li Meng, Nancy Reid and Min-ge Xie, Chapman & Hall, pp. 264–275.
-To appear in 2024.
+2024.
 Prepublication version.

 115. A Conversation with A. Philip Dawid, with Vladimir Vovk.
 Statistical Science.
 To appear in 2024.
 Extended version.